 This provision is at an individual level and highly personalised to the child's needs.
-Provision will require a greater level of adult support in class and possible 1:1 input and support.
+Provision will require a greater level of adult support in class and 1:1 input and support.
 Interventions include consultation and recommendations from outside agencies.

 This may include applying for EHCP's and therefore additional statutory requirements are in place.

 Data MUST be collected at the start and end of any interventions to enable the tracking of progress.
 All provision will be discussed with parents.

 SENDCo and class teacher meet with parents and consider applying for EHCP Assessment and/or additional high needs funding to support the child's needs.
-Data from ROUND 1 and ROUND 2 (plus any further rounds) of interventions used to provide evidence for EHCP assessment application.
+Data from ROUND 1 and ROUND 2 (plus any further rounds) of interventions used to apply for additional support.
+Continue with ROUND 3 or further rounds of APDR during the application process.
 If EHCP granted, this is used to create further, bespoke targets and provision which is recorded on APDR document.
 Progress carefully monitored and reported on at EHCP Annual Review Meetings.
 If EHCP not granted, seek further support as required and continue with further cycles of APDR.